ibm-cloud-docs/cis/custom-rules-creating.md

 Follow these steps to update an existing custom rule in the console:

-1. Navigate to **Security > Firewall rules**.
+1. In the CIS console, navigate to the **Security**.
+1. Select the **Custom rules** tab.
-1. In the firewall rules table, locate the rule that you want to modify, then click the Actions menu on the right of the row.
+1. In the Custom rules table, locate the rule that you want to modify, then click the Actions menu on the right of the row.
 1. Select **Edit**.
 1. Make your changes to the rule.
 1. To save your rule, choose the most appropriate option by clicking either: